2023 NFL Draft order, team needs: Texans cost themselves No. 1 pick with late TD, conversion; Bears pick 1st

-Week 18 of the NFL season is near completion and positioning for the 2023 NFL Draft continued, most notably in Indianapolis, where the Houston Texans trailed the Colts by seven in the final minute of the game, but scored a touchdown and added a two-point conversion -- costing themselves the No. 1 pick after the Bears lost to the Vikings.
+The NFL regular season is complete and it is now known where non-playoff teams are positioned in the 2023 NFL Draft.
+There was some shakeup at the top, most notably in Indianapolis, where the Houston Texans trailed the Colts by seven in the final minute of the game, but scored a touchdown and added a two-point conversion -- costing themselves the No. 1 pick after the Bears lost to the Vikings.
 Whether your favorite team falls into the former or the latter category, CBSSports.com breaks down positioning in the draft order, team needs and notable free agents:

 1. Chicago Bears (3-14)